 Part 4 - Use GraphQL mutations in Ionic

-Part 5 - Set up User Authentication (coming soon)
+Part 5 - Set up Authentication with Amazon Cognito

 (more parts will be added later)